How to create spaces that look after us

 Embrace calming colours

 Certain soft tones - often those found in nature, have been found to be more calming and help us to focus.
-We’ve picked a few of our favourites calming colours that are easy to introduce to your spaces – take a look.
+We’ve picked a few of our favourite calming colours that are easy to introduce to your spaces – take a look.

 Green: as we mentioned earlier, green is a restorative colour that’s known to clear the mind, encourage unwinding and has the potential to relieve stress.